Beckn-One/BAP-sync-adapter/README.md

 A lightweight API adapter built with Go and Fiber framework that implements a synchronous wrapper over Beckn protocol APIs.
 Use this adapter when your BAP application must receive synchronous API responses from Beckn ONIX that is both synchronous (discover) and asynchronous (callback-based) patterns.

-This service is designed to still between BAP application and BAP Beckn ONIX.
+This service is designed to sit between BAP application and BAP Beckn ONIX.

 ## Overview